algorandfoundation/algokit-client-generator-ts/README.md

 # AlgoKit TypeScript client generator (algokit-client-generator-ts)

 This project generates a type-safe smart contract client in TypeScript for the Algorand Blockchain that wraps the [application client](https://github.com/algorandfoundation/algokit-utils-ts/blob/main/docs/capabilities/app-client.md) in [AlgoKit Utils](https://github.com/algorandfoundation/algokit-utils-ts) and tailors it to a specific smart contract.
-It does this by reading an [ARC-0032](https://github.com/algorandfoundation/ARCs/blob/main/ARCs/arc-0032.md) application spec file and generating a client which exposes methods for each ABI method in the target smart contract, along with helpers to create, update, and delete the application.
+It does this by reading an [ARC-56](https://github.com/algorandfoundation/ARCs/pull/258) or [ARC-32](https://github.com/algorandfoundation/ARCs/blob/main/ARCs/arc-0032.md) application spec file and generating a client which exposes methods for each ABI method in the target smart contract, along with helpers to create, update, and delete the application.

 ## Usage